cpjet64/ScavengersCommunitySupportTool/release/README.md

 <a href="https://download.microsoft.com/download/8/4/A/84A35BF1-DAFE-4AE8-82AF-AD2AE20B6B14/directx_Jun2010_redist.exe" target="_blank">DirectX Redistributable from Microsoft</a>
 <a href="https://aka.ms/vs/16/release/vc_redist.x86.exe" target="_blank">Visual C++ 32Bit x86 Redistributable from Microsoft</a>
 <a href="https://aka.ms/vs/16/release/vc_redist.x64.exe" target="_blank">Visual C++ 64bit x64 Redistributable from Microsoft</a>
-<a href="https://docs.microsoft.com/en-us/powershell/module/packagemanagement/install-packageprovider?view=powershell-7.1#example-2--install-a-specified-version-of-a-package-provider" target="_blank">Nuget Package Provider</a>  This is for downloading Microsoft Updates
-<a href="https://www.powershellgallery.com/packages/PSWindowsUpdate/2.2.0.2" target="_blank">PSWindowsUpdate</a>  This is also for downloading Microsoft Updates

 <a href="#top">Return to Top</a>